 - Consider attending our free ANAD Family and Friends Support Group that we host every Wednesday

 For sufferers of bulimia, disordered eating, coupled with the psychological distortions pertaining to weight loss and body image, can be all-consuming.
 Similar to the mentality of someone who is addicted to drugs or alcohol, adhering to binging and purging patterns of eating often takes precedence over everything else in a person’s life when she is battling bulimia.
 Without receiving treatment, several health risks are known to occur, including things such as heart disease, infertility, and, tragically, even death.
 Additionally, bulimia can lead to an overall decline in a person’s mental and emotional health and render a person vulnerable to experiencing suicidal ideation or making attempts at suicide.
 Fortunately, there are rehab options available that can help prevent these detriments from occurring, allowing individuals to move forward towards healthier and happier futures, free from the grips of this debilitating disease.

 Eating disorders are progressive and debilitating illnesses that, when left untreated, have the highest mortality rate of any mental illness.
-Depending on which eating disorder a person struggles with, she may suffer from malnutrition, obesity, organ damage, diabetes, and developmental problems as well as other mental health disorders and possible substance abuse.
+Depending on which eating disorder a person struggles with, she may suffer from malnutrition, obesity, organ damage, diabetes, and developmental problems as well as other mental health disorders.
 Because of their pernicious and systemic nature, it is not enough to merely treat the physiological symptoms of an eating disorder.
 Instead, a person must also receive care for the co-occurring psychological issues that may cause her to return to her unhealthy eating behaviors.
 If treatment is to be truly successful in the long-term, it is important that each person receives a full spectrum of physiological and psychological treatment.

 - Treatment is provided in a warm, family-like atmosphere.